The NMC SongbookThe NMC Songbook (NMC D150).

 Best Contemporary Release, Classic FM / Gramophone Awards 2009

-First-time NMC composer Peter Maxwell Davies, whose setting of the anonymous nursery rhyme ‘Labyrinth to Light’ for treble (Andrew Swait) and piano (Andrew Plant) is like a slow extended shiver down the spine – The Journal of New Music
+New material from first-time NMC composer Peter Maxwell Davies, whose setting of the anonymous nursery rhyme ‘Labyrinth to Light’ for treble (Andrew Swait) and piano (Andrew Plant) is like a slow extended shiver down the spine – The Journal of New Music

-The performances are uniformly superb – The Guardian
+The performances are uniformly superb – Guardian

 Songs of Innocence (SIGCD128)